Adriana Ocampo: NASA career

 Ocampo led the Juno mission which was in charge of developing strategic plans and recommendations for the research of Jupiter.
 Juno is the first spacecraft built with solar panels with a span exceeding 8 m.

-Awards and honors
+Honors and awards

 Ocampo received the Woman of the Year Award in Science from the Comisión Femenil in Los Angeles in 1992.
 She also received the Advisory Council for Women Award at JPL in 1996 and the Science and Technology Award from the Chicano Federation in 1997.

 In 2002, Ocampo was named one of the 50 Most Important Women in Science by the science magazine Discover.

 Asteroid 177120 Ocampo Uría, discovered by American astronomer Marc Buie at the Kitt Peak National Observatory in 2003, was named after Adriana Ocampo.

 In March 2022, Ocampo was honored at the Latin America Lifetime Awards virtual ceremony for her inspiring legacy as a scientist.